uDeviceX/uDeviceX/post/msd/README.md

 Assumes rr and ii files are in the same order.

 #### Optional options:

-    `-t0step <t0step>` specify the steps for starting points `t0` used for the average. (default: N)
+`-t0step <t0step>` to specify the steps for starting points `t0` used for the average. (default: N)
 Note that a sall step leads to N^2 file reads, where 2N is the number of files!